Czech central banker Frait: main 7% interest rate already restrictive

-PRAGUE, Aug 16 (Reuters) - The Czech National Bank's current setting of interest rates is already restrictive, board member Jan Frait said in an opinion article published on Tuesday.
+PRAGUE, Aug 16 (Reuters) - The Czech National Bank's (CNB) current main interest rate of 7% is already restrictive, board member Jan Frait said in an opinion article published on Tuesday.

+The central bank held rates unchanged last week, the first in the region to potentially end a tightening cycle, but kept the door open to delivering another increase if upside inflation risks become reality.

 "The current level of the monetary policy rate at 7.0% is already creating restrictive monetary conditions," Frait said in a commentary in Hospodarske Noviny daily paper.